aireilly/openshift-mkdocs/docs/scalability_and_performance/using-node-tuning-operator.md

     vm.dirty_ratio = 55
     ```

-## Advanced node tuning for hosted clusters by setting kernel boot parameters
+## Advanced node tuning for hosted clusters by setting kernel boot parameters {#advanced-node-tuning-hosted-cluster_node-tuning-operator}

 !!! important
     Hosted control planes is a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.
 Red Hat does not recommend using them in production.
 These features provide early access to upcoming product features, enabling customers to test functionality and provide feedback during the development process.